-Validity is concerned with an evaluative judgment about an assessment ??Gregory, 2000) and the values range from low to high.
+Validity is concerned with an evaluative judgment about an assessment (Gregory, 2000) and the values range from low to high.
 It shows how well the method selected will reveal accurate reality.
 For a valid research, what we measured will be considered accurate.
 Reliability display consistency in deriving same result on different but comparable situations.
 Such research can be replicated and we still get similar results.
 In order to get a valid and reliable research, survey questionnaire will be completed by staff (leaders/employee) of First Bank while a pre-test check will be carried out by supervisors/functional managers.
+As stated by Kerlinger, there should be strong between research problems, the way the study is designed, data to be collected, the way the data will be analyzed and inferences made from the outcomes.

-22 e) Data Analysis
+e) Data Analysis